 - I Did What I Had to Do: After she deals the fatal blow to Malygos, she tells him "I did what I had to, brother."

 - Made a Slave: Thanks to the Demon Soul, the Dragonmaw Clan of orcs were able to enslave Alexstraza and use her young as their war beasts in the Second War.

 - Mama Bear: Or rather, a big momma dragon.
 "Nekrossss...you had them ssslay my children!
 MY CHILDREN!!"

 - Mind Rape: Or something similar.
 An attack she used on Deathwing that caused him to feel all the pain she endured in her captivity.

-Alexstrasza's prime consort.
+Alexstrasza's prime consort after the death of Tyranastraz.
 Known as Krasus in his mortal disguise (Which switches between a high elf or a muscular human depending on what he's appearing in), Korialstrasz is Alexstrasza's prime mate.
-As Krasus, he was a member of the ruling council of Dalaran, but it's unclear if that's still the case during World of Warcraft
+As Krasus, he was a member of the ruling council of Dalaran, but it's unclear if that's still the case during World of Warcraft.

 - Brainwashed and Crazy: In Warcraft: The Sunwell Trilogy.

 - Big Damn Heroes: In the War of the Ancients, Krasus and Korialstraz come across the Burning Legion attacking Night Elves trying to flee the capital.
 Despite being weakened by both of them existing in the same timeline, Korialstraz furiously attacks the demons, and manages to temporarily halt the advance of the Burning Legion, only turning away when Krasus points out the refugees have escaped.

 - The Chessmaster: In Day of the Dragon.
 He gets better about it, though.